 - Decoding frames at 25 fps in a loop, with information:

 - Decoding frames as fast as possible in a loop:

 - Specifying the right nodes when another V4L2 driver is loaded:

-The development of both the Sunxi-Cedrus V4L2 kernel driver and the Cedrus libVA backend is currently work in progress by:
+From March to August 2018, the development of both the Cedrus V4L2 kernel driver and the Cedrus libVA backend was undertaken by:

 - Paul Kocialkowski, intern at Bootlin

 This effort was funded by the related crowdfunding started by Bootlin in February 2018.

 A first release of Cedrus was presented in July 2018, with an associated blog post on the Bootlin blog.

 The source code for the required components of the release are available on Bootlin's GitHub space, with the

 A root filesystem tarball built from the LibreELEC release, which includes Kodi and libva-v4l2-request, is also available (with a checksum and a detached GPG signature):